-- equipment lease financing,
+- · equipment lease financing,

 - facility leases,

 - collaborative and other research and development agreements (including licenses and options for licenses),

 - · research grants and

 - interest income.

 In addition, we have attempted to contain costs and reduce cash flow requirements by renting scientific equipment and facilities, contracting with other parties to conduct certain research and development and using consultants.
-We expect to incur additional expenses, potentially resulting in significant losses, as we continue to pursue our research and development activities and undertake additional preclinical studies and clinical trials of compounds which have been or may be discovered.
-We also expect to incur substantial expenses related to the filing, prosecution, maintenance, defense and enforcement of patent and other intellectual property claims.
+We expect to incur additional expenses, potentially resulting in significant losses, as we continue to pursue our research and development activities, undertake additional preclinical studies and clinical trials of compounds which have been or may be discovered and as we increase the manufacturing of our compounds for clinical trials and toxicology studies.
+We also expect to incur substantial expenses related to the filing, prosecution, maintenance, defense and enforcement of patent and other intellectual property claims and additional regulatory costs as our clinical products advance through later stages of development.

 The Company invests its excess cash principally in U.S. marketable securities from a diversified portfolio of institutions with strong credit ratings and in U.S. government and agency bills and notes, and by policy, limits the amount of credit exposure at any one institution.
 These investments are generally not collateralized and mature within three years.
 The Company has not realized any losses from such investments.
-In addition, at March 31, 2005, approximately \$19.9 million was invested in the Merrill Lynch Premier Institutional Fund, which invests primarily in commercial paper, U.S. government and agency bills and notes, corporate notes, certificates of deposit and time deposits.
+In addition, at September 30, 2005, approximately \$6.8 million was invested in the Merrill Lynch Premier Institutional Fund, which invests primarily in commercial paper, U.S. government and agency bills and notes, corporate notes, certificates of deposit and time deposits.
 The Merrill Lynch Premier Institutional Fund is not insured.
-At March 31, 2005, our cash, cash equivalents and securities held-to-maturity were \$45.9 million, which included \$2.1 million in certificates of deposit at two financial institutions.
+At September 30, 2005, our cash, cash equivalents and securities held-to-maturity were \$34.9 million.

 We have financed some of our equipment purchases with lease lines of credit.
 In July 2000, we renegotiated our lease for our current facilities, which will expire on June 30, 2010.
 We have an option to renew the lease for an additional five years at the current market rate in effect on June 30, 2010 and a one-time option to terminate the lease on June 30, 2008 for a termination fee of approximately \$124,000.
 The lease, as amended effective July 1, 2001 for an additional 7,200 square feet, requires us to pay monthly rent starting at \$33,145 per month in July 2001 and escalating annually to a minimum of \$47,437 per month in the final year, plus our pro rata share of operating expenses and real estate taxes in excess of base year amounts.
 As part of the lease, we have deposited a U.S. Treasury security in escrow for the payment of rent and performance of other obligations specified in the lease.
-This pledged amount is currently \$265,000, which can be decreased by \$65,000 annually throughout the term of the lease.
+This pledged amount is currently \$196,000, which can be decreased by \$65,000 annually throughout the term of the lease.
 Currently, we have approximately 14,000 square feet of space available for sublease, of which 3,600 square feet are currently being leased.